SamSherrill/games-comparison/README.md

 I setup a utils folder with an api js file (named frontend-api.js).
 However, we're not using that yet.
 I'll leave it there as a reminder for now.
 I will proceed with the writing the axios functions inside the react containers / components first, and may export those later.
 I'll have to research what is best practice for these kind of things.

+## Tasks to do:

+Add user button needs to give us an option to compare additional users